Proud Boys in Northwest savor a boost from Trump’s callout during presidential debate

 “If there is a challenge, I’m going to be objective and I’m not going to side with the president.
 I’m not going to side with Joe Biden,” Tarrio said.
 “If we see it is a big nothing-burger, then we are definitely not going out into the streets.”

-But in a post on Parlor on Tuesday evening, he offered another take on his allegiance to Trump.
+But in a post on Parler on Tuesday evening, he offered another take on his allegiance to Trump.

 “Standing by sir,” Tarrio wrote.